jundalisay/spblist/content/en/research/stitchin/12th-planet/chapter-05f.md

 ---
-heading: Chapter 5b
+heading: Chapter 5f
-title:  "The Old Testament"
+title:  "The Epic of Gilgamesh"
 image:  "/covers/12th.jpg"
 description: "The Old Testament also reports that the prophet Elijah did not die on Earth"
 weight: 37